chamarapaul/poetic-source/poems_review/memory-management-ghazal.md

   - cycles
   - impermanence
   - nature
-preview: "A contemplative ghazal that weaves together garbage collection algorithms with natural cycles of release, using ALGOL-68's precise syntax to explore themes of memory, impermanence, and renewal"
+preview: "A contemplative ghazal that weaves together garbage collection algorithms with natural cycles of release, using ALGOL 68's precise syntax to explore themes of memory, impermanence, and renewal"
 notes:
   composition: "This ghazal follows the traditional form where each couplet (sher) ends with the same word 'free', acting as the radif.
 Each line maintains a meditative rhythm that mirrors the cyclic nature of garbage collection.
 The autumn leaves metaphor connects the technical process to natural cycles of release and renewal."
   technical: |
-    The poem describes the mark-and-sweep garbage collection algorithm in ALGOL-68:
+    The poem describes the mark-and-sweep garbage collection algorithm in ALGOL 68:

     - First couplet: Initial heap scan to identify unreferenced objects
     - Second couplet: Root finding through stack traversal